openstack/governance/goals/queens/split-tempest-plugins.rst

 Completion Artifacts:

-The cloudkitty team is maintaining it's tempest plugin in a separate repo:
+The cloudkitty team is maintaining its tempest plugin in a separate repo:

 http://git.openstack.org/cgit/openstack/cloudkitty-tempest-plugin